Internet DRAFT - draft-gandhi-spring-sr-enhanced-plm

 capabilities for the measurement of various performance metrics in IP

-sessions.
-The STAMP can be used for Performance Measurement (PM) in
+session parameters.
+The STAMP can be used for performance

-control plane) on the Session-Reflector and STAMP reply test packets
+path on the Session-Reflector and STAMP reply test packets are

-need to be generated.
-This limits the scale for number of STAMP test
+generated.
+This limits the scale for number of STAMP test sessions

 requires protocol support on the BFD-Reflector to process the S-BFD